HAPiWEC/HAPiGYM_docs/Pages/1-Quick-Start.md

 You should now see a series of new subdirectories and Matlab/Simulink files, all contained within the new project directory.

 ### 3. Check the model
-Open `Outline.slx` and in the Simulation tab of Simuink, select `Run`.
+Open `Sandbox.slx` and in the Simulation tab of Simuink, select `Run`.

 ### 4. Upgrade
 Download and double-click the latest toolbox file, available from [GitHub](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions) or [OceanEdGE](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).
 Your existing projects will automatically be upgraded to the latest version when you next run them.
 More details on upgrades can be found on the [Toolbox Updates page](https://github.com/HAPiWEC/HAPiGYM_docs/blob/main/Pages/3-Toolbox-updates.md).